 create() function must fulfill the following requirements:

 It must accept at least the following two parameters:

-An integer indicating the current animation frame (zero-based) at which the data source is being evaluated by the pipeline system.
+An integer indicating the current animation frame (zero-based) at which the pipeline system evaluates the data source.
 By incorporating this value in your algorithm, you can implement data sources that produce time-dependent content or trajectories.

 DataCollectionobject provided by the pipeline system, which should be populated with data objects by the function.

 DataCollection passed into the function by the pipeline system will initially be empty (when the function is

 run for the first time).
 Your code should populate it with new data objects, typically by appending them to the

 or by assigning them directly to specific storage fields such as the